ibm-cloud-docs/devops-insights-cli-plugin/devops-insights-cli.md

 ### {{site.data.keyword.DRA_short}} command help
 {: #ibmcloud-command-help}

- The following command displays the details of flags that are needed for a command:
+The following command displays the details of the flags that are required for a command:

 ```text
  ibmcloud doi <command> --help
 ```
 {: codeblock}

+You can pass a `--region` parameter to any of the commands.
+By setting the value of this parameter to the `ibmcloud` region of the toolchain, the CLI does not need to determine which region the toolchain is in, making it more efficient and reliable.
+This parameter is optional for compatibility with earlier versions.
+{: tip}

 ## Commands to integrate with {{site.data.keyword.DRA_short}}
 {: #commands-integrate-insights}